TRIPTYK/nfw-cli/docs/Init.md

 $ nfw init --noConfigDb
 ```
 ### --seed
-- Description: Populate database with some entries (only if noConfigDb is false).
+- Description: Populates database with some entries (only if noConfigDb is false).
 - Type: boolean
 - Alias: -s
 - Default: false